naveen72/flask-redis-assignment-dockercompose/README.md

 ```$ docker-compose down --volumes```

-At this point, you have seen the basics of how Compose works.
+This is the way, how we deploy multi-tier application via docker compose.